Best Winter Boots for Men of 2026

 DURABILITY

 When testing each boot’s durability, we take them through the wringer, hike after hike.
 We put enough hours and mileage on each pair to the point where we can notice wear and tear on the boot.
 This may come as nicks out of the foam midsole, worn-down tread, or scuffs on the upper materials.
-We evaluate how the boots stand up to the test of time and whether there have been any changes in their performance.
+We evaluate how the boots stand up to the test of time and whether their performance has changed over time.

 Why Trust CleverHiker